Selected scientific publications

 • Minqaria bata by Raul Martin

-Minqaria bata, a new Moroccan mosasaur
+Minqaria bata, a new Moroccan duckbill dinosaur

 New duckbill dinosaur from Morocco.
 A few years ago, we found the first duckbill dinosaur from Africa, an animal we named Ajnabia.
 When another duckbill turned up, we assumed it would be that species.
 It turned out to be something new, a creature we named Minqaria bata (Arabic for 'beak' and 'duck').
 When duckbill dinosaurs arrived in North Africa at the end of the Cretaceous, they rapidly underwent a radiation, like when finches arrived in the Galapagos.